dis-sg/dis-sg.github.io/_pages/mascotdex-by-status.md

 <body>

 As we celebrate 60 years of nation-building, take a trip down memory lane with the Mascotdex — a growing repository dedicated to Singapore’s beloved characters, past and present.
-Mascots are grouped according to their status (active or retired) in this page.
+Mascots are grouped according to their status (active or retired) on this page.

 <div style="text-align: center; margin-top: 15px; margin-bottom: 15px;">
   <a href="https://www.designinsingapore.com/mascotdex/" style="text-decoration: none;">